hvillanua/facial-scorer/README.md

 The images and the faces folders contain the compressed images, so you don't need to run the fetch_data_facial_scorer.py script.

 The given image dataset is incomplete, as the scores only range from 7.8 to 8.3.
-This will yield unfair results since the regression doesn't fit the rest whole range.
+This will yield unfair results since the regression doesn't fit the whole range (0-10).

 Used packages:
   - PIL